 Apart from transferring content, SCORM compliance enables you to track and trace your learners’ progress.
 Some insights include their quiz results, time spent on an assignment, and whether they passed or failed a course.
 If you’re creating a course in an authoring tool, exporting it as a SCORM package will allow you to continue tracking these insights in an LMS.

 What are the technical requirements of SCORM compliance?

 You can identify whether your course is SCORM–compliant by the way it’s digitally packaged.
 Once you’ve downloaded your course as a SCORM package, it should generate a ZIP file containing several key items, particularly:

 - Imsmanifest.xml — This is an XML file that describes what’s in the ZIP and contains important data that enables an LMS to successfully deliver your course.
 To ensure your course is LMS-readable, this file must be at the root of your ZIP.

 - Media files — There will likely be several media files containing different aspects of the course you’ve created, including font types and images.

 Setting up your course to be SCORM-compliant is easy.
 Here are the steps you should take:

-- Create your course in an authoring tool (Easygenerator, for example) or in an LMS itself.
+- Create your course — either in an authoring tool like Easygenerator or in an LMS.

 - Publish your course as a SCORM package.
-This will create a zip file of the course that you can save on your PC/laptop.
+This will create the ZIP file of the course that you can save on your PC/laptop.

-- Upload the SCORM package in your LMS and start adding learners to the course.
+- Upload the SCORM package to your LMS and start adding learners to the course.